Politics Has Poisoned Science. Philanthropy Can Help Provide the Cure.

 Another avenue is to support freedom of speech and inquiry in the science space.
 Atlas calls the current regime “a cabal of science control,” where a small group of people at the top through the NIH approve grants and are also the journal editors and department heads at universities.

-“You cannot get promoted in a university in an academic science degree or an academic medical center without getting an NIH grant specifically.
+“You cannot get promoted in a university in an academic medical center without getting an NIH grant specifically.
 Young people are not going to jeopardize their career by speaking out against the NIH leadership,” Atlas added.

 Tren, of the Searle Freedom Trust, points to examples like the Foundation for Individual Rights and Expression that are working to expand free speech rights across the board.